DaibinRaju/MNIST-Fashion-Classifier/README.md

 This neural network can classify based on the MNIST Fashion data set.
-This program was created for the Secure and Private AI Scholarship Challenge from Udacity and Facebook

-To train the model run the fashion classifier file.
+This program was created for the Secure and Private AI Scholarship Challenge from Udacity and Facebook To train the model run the fashion classifier file.

-To predict using the network:
+# Test out your network!

 %matplotlib inline
 %config InlineBackend.figure_format = 'retina'

 import helper

-# Test out your network!

 dataiter = iter(testloader)
 images, labels = dataiter.next()